kirubarajan/cis700-8_hw3/report.md

 ```

 Which is not too impressive, considering that flipping a coin would yield a similar accuracy (~50%)

+TODO: finish implementing classification based off of average context sentiment (i wrote the code to compute average sentiment, so just use if/else statements for difference between options and average context sentiment)

 ## BERT Classifier
 Using the vanilla MLP with a ReLU non-linearity, we were able to yield the following accuracies: